Spaaza/SPAAZA.postman/README.md

 1. You will need to have a Spaaza account for our testing environment.
 Please get in contact with us to obtain these (see details above).
-2. Import the 'Spaaza official API examples' POSTMAN collection in the repo into POSTMAN.
+2. Import the 'Spaaza official API examples' POSTMAN collection file in this repo into POSTMAN.
-3. Import the 'Spaaza official sample POSTMAN environment' environment file into POSTMAN.
+3. Import the 'Spaaza official sample POSTMAN environment' environment file in this repo into POSTMAN.
 4. Update the variables in the environment file to match the ones given to you by Spaaza.
 5. Start sending API requests and seeing responses.

 Most of the API requests require authentication, so you should start with the 'login admin' API request, which automatically populates the session variables which can be used with the other requests.

+It's definitely worth reading the Spaaza API documentation 'Concepts' section to get a better understanding of the way Spaaza works.

 ## Do you have any tips and hints on using the POSTMAN collection with the Spaaza API?